MicrosoftDocs/learn/learn-pr/azure/create-security-baselines/includes/2-create-an-identity-access-management-iam.md

 1. In the left menu, select **Users**, and then select **User settings**.
 The **User settings** pane appears.

 1. Ensure that **Restrict access to Azure AD administration portal** is set to **Yes**.
-Setting this value to **Yes** prevents all non-administrators from accessing any data in the Azuere AD administration portal, but does not restrict access for PowerShell or another client, such as Visual Studio.
+Setting this value to **Yes** prevents all non-administrators from accessing any data in the Azure AD administration portal, but does not restrict access for PowerShell or another client, such as Visual Studio.

     ![Screenshot of the Azure portal showing the Restrict access to Azure AD administration portal option.](../media/2-restrict-access-ad-portal.png)